 And I think it comes from a lot of these slightly unstable women who are attracted to movements.

-So I I call myself a feminist, absolutely, but I am an equity feminist, okay, not one of these feminists who is always thinking men are the devils of the universe.
+Not one of these feminists who is always thinking men are the devils of the universe.

 That is so twisted.

-That is such a great you know, I don't hear this often.
+That is such a great, you know, I don't hear this often.

-You know, um, you're right.
+You know, you're right.

-It's sort of like there has grown this hatred for men, and I don't want to say the feminization of of men in society, but it's sort of kind of happening.
+It's sort of like there has grown this hatred for men, and I don't want to say the feminization of men in society, but it's sort of kind of happening.

 I mean, like when I was a kid, Camille, we used to fight every day.